 This meeting is designed to support your successful transition to Carolina and to discuss questions and concerns unique to transfer students.
 You will also have the opportunity to network with University professionals and to engage directly with campus resources that can help you actualize your personal, academic and professional goals.

 The group meets regularly during the first eight weeks of the semester (time TBA).

-T-Links is designed to help new transfer students become acclimated, both inside and outside the classroom at UNC.
-T-Links mentors work with key offices across campus to serve as a resource for easing the academic and social transition of new transfer students.
+The Transfer Student Ambassadors program is designed to help new transfer students become acclimated, both inside and outside the classroom at UNC. ambassadors work with key offices across campus to serve as a resource for easing the academic and social transition of new transfer students.

 Is there a cost?

 There is no additional cost to participate in Transfer United.
 Standard tuition/fees and housing charges apply.

 How do I apply?